dzackgarza/Notes/Obsidian/zettelkasten/principal bundle.md

 **Definition:** A principal bundle $F \to E \mapsvia{\pi} B$ is _universal_ iff $E$ is weakly contractible, i.e. if $E$ has the homotopy type of a point.

 ![](attachments/Pasted%20image%2020210510012449.png)

+*Question: what is a principal bundle?
+According to Wikipedia, any G-principal bundle is a pullback of $EG \to BG$.*